Violet Lloyd (actress)

-Lloyd made her stage debut at ten years old in February 1889 appearing with The Kendals at the Theatre Royal, Nottingham.
-She made many appearances at the Gaiety Theatre especially in an Asian-themed play called The Geisha.
-She was understudy to Ellaline Terriss at the Gaiety and after 1905 toured with George Edwardes company.
+Lloyd made her stage debut at ten years old in February 1889, appearing with The Kendals at the Theatre Royal, Nottingham.
+She made many appearances at the Gaiety Theatre, especially in an Asian-themed play called The Geisha.
+She was the understudy to Ellaline Terriss at the Gaiety, and after 1905 she toured with the George Edwardes company.
 Many later roles in the theatre were well-known children's characters i.e. Humpty-Dumpty, Red Riding Hood, Jack and the Beanstalk, and Aladdin.